Teenagers from Outer Space (film): Plot

-A flying saucer arrives on Earth while searching for planets suitable to raise "Gargons", a lobster-like but air-breathing monster that is a reserve food supply on their home planet.
-Crewman Thor shows his alien contempt for Earth's creatures, by needlessly vaporizing a dog named Sparky with a disintegrator raygun.
-Another crew member by the name of Derek, discovers an inscription on Sparky's dog tag and fears the Gargons might destroy Earth's native inhabitants.
-This makes the other aliens scoff at the thought.
-Being members of the "supreme race", they disdain "foreign beings", no matter how intelligent; they pride themselves that "families" and "friendships" are forbidden on their world.
-Derek reveals an ancient book and turns out to be a member of an underground rebellion, that commemorates the more humane periods of their world's history, before they became mechanized slaves.
+A flying saucer arrives on Earth, searching for planets suitable to raise Gargons, lobster-like but air-breathing monsters that are a reserve food supply on their home planet.
+Crewman Thor vaporizes a dog named Sparky with a raygun.
+Another crew member, Derek, discovers an inscription on Sparky's dog tag and concludes Earth is inhabited by intelligent beings, and therefore they must search elsewhere for Gargon raising grounds, since once full-grown Gargons are a grave menace.
+The other aliens see no need to spare Earth; they regard themselves as the supreme race, and pride themselves that families and friendships are forbidden on their world.
+Derek draws a raygun on them and reveals an ancient book distributed by an underground rebellion, which commemorates the more humane periods of their world's history.

-Asking for the book, the Captain and Thor disarms Derek.
-Taking him as prisoner, they plan to put Derek on trial and have him executed by the high court.
-The Gargon they brought with them suddenly falls sick to Earth's atmosphere.
+The Captain and Thor disarm Derek.
+Taking him prisoner, they plan to have Derek tried and executed.
+The Gargon they brought with them falls sick to Earth's atmosphere, indicating that the planet is unusable.
 While his crew members are distracted, Derek escapes on foot.
-Eventually, the Gargon regains consciousness.
-When the Captain gives his report, it is revealed that Derek is the son of the Leader of their race, although he is unaware of this.
+The Gargon regains consciousness, having adapted to the atmosphere.
+When the Captain gives his report, he is informed that Derek is the son of the Leader of their race, although he is unaware of this.
 Thor is sent to hunt down Derek, with orders to bring him back alive or kill him and any other intelligent beings to protect their mission to Earth.
-The rest of the crew return to their home world, leaving the Gargon behind in a nearby cave.
+The rest of the crew returns to their home world, leaving the Gargon in a nearby cave.

-Meanwhile, Derek arrives at the address he found on the dog's tag, where he meets Betty Morgan and her Grandpa.
+Derek finds the address on the dog's tag, where he meets Betty Morgan and her Grandpa.
 They have a room to rent, and Derek inadvertently becomes a boarder.
 When Betty's friend, reporter Joe Rogers, cannot make it to their afternoon swim at Alice Woodward's place, Derek tags along with Betty.
-He shows the tag to Betty, who recognizes it immediately.
-Derek takes her to the place where the spacecraft landed and shows her Sparky's remains.
-She does not believe him, so he describes Thor's weapon that can also vaporize humans.
-Betty takes this surprisingly well and vows to help Derek stop his crew mate.
+He shows the tag to Betty, who recognizes it.
+Derek takes her to the place where the spacecraft landed.
+He shows her Sparky's remains and describes Thor's weapon, that can also vaporize humans.
+Betty vows to help Derek stop his crew mate.